 One of the biggest bird-feeding myths is that leaving hummingbird feeders available in fall will stop these tiny birds from migrating.
 In fact, available feeders can ensure hummingbirds have safe, healthy food sources available for refueling along their journeys so they can migrate successfully.
-So when should birders remove hummingbird feeders without risk of depriving birds of essential nectar?
+So when should birders remove hummingbird feeders without the risk of depriving birds of essential nectar?

 The exact timing of when to remove nectar feeders without making hummingbirds go hungry varies by region and is affected by a number of factors.

 Birders in northern regions will naturally remove hummingbird feeders earlier in the fall.
 Hummingbird lovers in the northernmost hummingbird range in Canada and Alaska may even be able to safely remove feeders in late summer without harming any hummers.
 Southern regions typically leave feeders up longer.
 In areas where hummingbirds are year-round residents or where late migrants may overwinter, feeders may be left up throughout the year.

 In regions where summer flowers die quickly or where early autumn storms can impact bird migration, it is wise to leave nectar feeders up later.
 This will provide hummingbirds with a reliable food source, even if natural food sources are dwindling.
 If flower crops have been poor throughout the year, it is also wise to keep feeders available for longer so there isn't a shortage of healthy nectar.